Lacosst0/pathfinding-playground/README.md

 # Pathfinding Playground

 ### Visualizer for pathfinding algorithms
 Visualizer for pathfinding algorithms powered by WASM.
-You can use ANY language (supported by WIT) to generate API binding, run your pathfinding algorithm and see how it works
+You can use ANY language (supported by WIT) to generate API bindings, run your pathfinding algorithm and see how it works

 ![image](https://imgur.com/F862GbP.png)